 The second key goal is to display a successful full-scale flight.
 Achieving this goal would show improvement from FAMU-FSU AIAA’s designs last year and is a major focus of the senior design team.
 The full-scale flight must contain a payload or a simulated payload mass and demonstrate the legitimacy of the vehicle and recovery systems.
-The NASA review panel once again characterizes a successful flight and requires full flight data to be documented in the Flight Readiness Review (FRR).
-A successful full-scale flight will not only show the technical aspects of the rocket but will demonstrate the team’s ability to prepare all systems for a launch.
+The NASA review panel defines a successful full-scale flight in the NASA Student Launch Handbook and requires all flight data to be documented in the Flight Readiness Review (FRR).
+A successful full-scale flight will show the technical aspects of the rocket and demonstrate the team’s ability to prepare all systems for a launch.

-The third and final key goal is to assemble and launch the vehicle at the official competition in Huntsville, AL. This can only be achieved after the culmination of all work put into subscale and full-scale flight, as well as the deliverables.
-This is the ultimate goal of the team as it would be the first time the FAMU-FSU College of Engineering would be present at the launch and would establish the legitimacy of this project for years to come.
-Even after subscale and full-scale flights, assembling and launching the rocket in Huntsville represents a large challenge as teams may launch only once.
-A successful assembly and launch in Huntsville would prove that the FAMU-FSU College of Engineering belongs in the competition and could open the potential for awards and recognition for the college.fourth and years
+The third key goal is to assemble and launch the vehicle at the official competition in Huntsville, AL. This can only be achieved after the culmination of all work put into subscale and full-scale flights, as well as the deliverables.
+Participating in the official competition launch is the ultimate goal for the team as it would mark the first time that the FAMU-FSU College of Engineering would be present at the launch and would legitimize this project at the college for years to come.
+Even after successful subscale and full-scale flights, assembling and launching the rocket in Huntsville represents a large challenge as teams may launch only once.
+A successful assembly and launch in Huntsville would prove that the FAMU-FSU College of Engineering belongs in the competition and could open the potential for awards and recognition for the college.

+The final key goal is to allow for project continuity for future years.
+The team must engage in outreach with the undergraduate body and recruit members to join.
+The team must train next years’ team, instruct them on how to communicate with the relevant stakeholders, and provide them with the necessary resources to be successful.
+This goal is to help develop and build the overall AIAA program at the college so that next year’s project can increase in quality.

 Market

 The primary markets for this project include the competition judges and the Artemis department at NASA Marshall Space Flight Center (MSFC).
 The competition judges evaluate the success of the project by scoring the team’s NASA deliverables based on flight and deliverable requirements.
-They will be providing feedback on the project.
-The Artemis department sets the payload and mission requirements for the vehicle.
-This is a launch provider project, so the entity that decides the payload is the main market because the launch service gets the product to where it needs to go safely.
+Additionally, they will be providing feedback on the project.
+The Artemis mission inspires the NASA Student Launch competition guidelines and drives innovation in the field of aerospace.
+In this launch provider project, the primary market is driven by the entity selecting the payload, as the launch service ensures the safe transportation of the product to its destination.

 The secondary markets for this project include the FAMU-FSU College of Engineering (COE), its undergraduate members, NASA’s office of STEM Engagement, and local students.
 There have been rumors for several years about an eventual aerospace program at the FAMU-FSU COE, and a successful competition launch would help move the college toward that goal.
-This project addresses undergraduates at the FAMU-FSU College of Engineering through active engagement and hands-on-learning, aiming to continue FAMU-FSU AIAA’s participation in the NASA Student Launch competition from year to year.
+This project targets undergraduates at the FAMU-FSU College of Engineering through active engagement and hands-on-learning, aiming to continue FAMU-FSU AIAA’s participation in the NASA Student Launch competition from year to year.
 Additionally, NASA’s office of STEM Engagement at NASA MSFC operates and oversees the NASA Student Launch competition.
 This includes students who interact with this project via outreach initiatives like attending STEM-based events for elementary, middle, and high school students.
 These students and undergraduates will be the secondary customers because they indirectly benefit from the project.

 Stakeholders